k1LoW/tbls/README.md

   # Hide relation definition from ER diagram
   # Default is false
   hideDef: true
+  # Hide column settings in ER diagram
+  hideColumnTypes:
     # Hide not related columns from ER diagram
     # Default is false
-  hideNotRelatedColumn: true
+    notRelated: true
   # Distance between tables that display relations in the ER
   # Default is 1
   distance: 2